Loma Linda School of Medicine (Loma Linda, CA)

 Admissions Requirements

-- Pre-medical coursework: Applicants must complete pre-medical coursework in biology, chemistry, physics, and English.
+1. Pre-medical coursework: Candidates must complete pre-medical coursework in biology, chemistry, physics, and English.
 The specific coursework requirements can be found on the school’s website.

-- Medical College Admission Test (MCAT): Applicants must take the MCAT and receive a competitive score.
-The school does not have a minimum MCAT score requirement, but the average score of admitted students is typically in the top 25th percentile.
+1. Medical College Admission Test (MCAT): Students must take the MCAT and receive a competitive score.
+The school does not have a minimum MCAT score requirement.
+However, the average score of admitted students is typically in the top 25th percentile.

-- Letters of recommendation: Applicants must submit letters of recommendation from at least three individuals, including one from a science faculty member and one from a healthcare provider.
+1. Letters of recommendation: Candidates must submit letters of recommendation from at least three individuals.
+This includes one from a science faculty member and one from a healthcare provider.

-- Personal statement: Applicants must submit a personal statement that highlights their interest in medicine, their personal and professional goals, and their experiences that have prepared them for a career in medicine.
+1. Personal statement: Students must submit a personal statement that highlights their interest in medicine, their personal and professional goals, and their experiences that have prepared them for a career in medicine.

 In addition to the above requirements, Loma Linda University School of Medicine also considers an applicant’s personal qualities, including their integrity, empathy, and commitment to service.
 The school seeks to admit a diverse group of students who have a demonstrated commitment to serving underserved communities and providing whole-person care.